San Baudelio de Berlanga: Architecture and Construction

 Another unusual feature of San Baudelio de Berlanga is its gallery, which spans the interior side of the west wall.
 This tribune is constructed of a double row of horseshoe arches, which support a Choir area on the second floor, accessible by the stairs on the south wall.
 Projecting into the nave, and supported by the tribune, is a small oratory, which sits directly against the nave's central pillar.
 This small chapel is barrel vaulted, and has a window on either of its sides.
 It is no larger than a pulpit.

 Current view of a loophole window on east wall.

 The apsidal chapel, which joins the main building on its eastern side, is accessible through another horseshoe arched doorway, and sits four steps higher than the floor of the nave.
 At its back wall is a small loophole shaped window, which until it was closed off, would have allowed morning light to enter the chapel.
 This room is also barrel vaulted, and almost identical in size and shape to the chapel of the hermitage of San Cruz at Maderuelo.

 One other unique aspect of San Baudelio de Berlanga is its connection to a small cave that lies under the hill on which the church sits.
 Access to this cave is gained through a doorway under the tribune, against the south wall.
 This is the cave in which a hermit may have lived at one time, possibly before the construction of the church.

 The only natural means of light in the church would have been through the open doorway on the North wall, a now closed up window also found on the North wall, or a small window on the West wall that was converted from a doorway, which would have been an alternate entrance into the oratory.

 Elements of San Baudelio, like the double rows of pillars and arches, recall the stylistic elements of the Great Mosque of Cordova.
 The ribbed arches, squinches or niches beneath the arches, and the method of construction in the lantern are all apparently derived from areas like Syria, Mesopotamia, and Armenia in the Near East.
-It is important to note though, that not all the oriental aesthetics that occur in Spanish churches were introduced by the Moors.
+Not all the oriental aesthetics that occur in Spanish churches were introduced by the Moors.
 Many had already been introduced to Spain during Visigothic times through its commercial and ecclesiastical connections with the Near East.
 The use of rectangular frames around arches and intersecting ribbed vaults at San Baudelio was originally inspired by the extension of the mosque of Cordoba by Al-Hakam II, and it can also be seen in the church at San Millan de La Cogolla.